The Richmond Promise Scholarship

 8. When will I be notified if I received the Richmond Promise scholarship?

-You will be notified via email in early May if you are a recipient of the Richmond Promise Scholarship.
+You will be notified in early May via the email address you provided on your application if you are a recipient of the Richmond Promise Scholarship.

 9. I need help with the Richmond Promise Scholarship application, financial aid, and/or figuring out the college application and enrollment process in general.
 What do I do?